 These books about books are my bread and butter when it comes to a really great read—for myself and my children.
-These books list hundreds of excellent titles.
-I’ve linked each title to it’s amazon.com page.
-I receive no support from amazon.
-These handbooks are widely available at public libraries.
+Each guide lists hundreds of excellent titles.
+I’ve linked each title to a online thrift store.
+I receive no support from ThriftBooks.
+These handbooks are also widely available at public libraries.

 Jim Trelease began as a dad reading aloud to his kids.
 And he discovered that the more you read to children, the better chances they have to succeed.
 I put this book in my list first because I truly believe that a little time invested in reading aloud to your child will return one hundred fold.
 If you hate reading aloud, books on CD are a great alternative.

 Books Children Love: A Guide to the Best Children’s Literature | Elizabeth Wilson